6–7 Jul 2026

 Do you consent for us to publish your name and affiliation as a Speaker on the NetUK website and Social Media?
 Yes

-Mr Foeh Mannay Utkarsh Shah
+Mr Foeh Mannay (Xantaro)

 Presentation materials